arszen123/gpool/README.md

 ## Configuration

 - `Max` - Maximum number of resources the pool can have. (default=0)
-- `AcquireTimeoutMillis` - Maximum duration before timing out a resource acquire.
+- `AcquireTimeout` - Maximum duration before timing out a resource acquire.
 Returns a `ErrorAcquireTimeout` error, if exceeded. (default=0, unlimited)
 - `MaxWaitingClients` - Maximum number of queued requests allowed.
 Additional `Acquire` calls will retrun an `ErrorMaximumWaitingClientsExceeded` error. (default=0, unlimited)
 - `Factory`
   - `Create` - A function that the pool will call to create a new resource.